 - Holiday Retail Planning: Get an Early Start for the 2018 Holiday Retail Season

 The slump after the New Year is somewhat unavoidable; you can’t expect November and December sales all year round (the average shopper spent $1,226 during the 2017 holiday season!).
-But instead of making it a self-fulfilling prophecy, focus on how you can make your first quarter better.
+But instead of making it a self-fulfilling prophecy, focus on how you can make your first quarter sales better.
 Build your brand awareness and engaging your loyal customers in new ways.
 Not everyone maxed out their credit cards in December.

 “New year, new me,” as the kids say.
 Build a unique promotion that makes your store stand out while targeting new shoppers who aren’t just doing the same old thing.
 Think about common New Year’s goals and resolutions and market towards those.
 Health-related products, sleek new technology, and productivity tools are a few of the approaches businesses typically focus on.